|Course Web Site:||http://www.cs.kzoo.edu/cs105/|

 Grades will be based on:

-Homework Assignments (approximately 6) 20% Labs, Quizzes, and In-class Projects 35% Three Programming Projects (Design, Implementation, Evaluation) 25% Group Presentations (Topic, Bibliography, Presentation, Reflections) 20%
+Homework Assignments (approximately 6) and Entrance Assignments 20% Labs, Mini-Labs, Video Reflections, and Other In-class Exercises 35% Three Programming Projects (Design, Implementation, Evaluation) 25% Student Presentations (Topic, Bibliography, Presentation, Reflections) 20%

 Regular attendance and fully engaged participation is expected of all students in this course and will affect your grade.
 Active participation means being on time, being prepared, listening to others, contributing ideas of your own, and asking questions as they come up.
-Furthermore, attendance is absolutely required for the weekly labs and in-class mini-labs.
+Furthermore, attendance is absolutely required for the weekly labs, in-class mini-labs, and student presentations.

 Reading and homework assignments, class notes, and other material will be made available on the course web site: